NixonSchool/FocusX/README.md

 _**pip install pynput comtypes pycaw ntplib tzlocal psutil pywin32**_

 > ⚠️ **IMPORTANT:** You **must** run FocusX as **Administrator** at least once to enable Hardcore Mode (auto-start, input blocking, etc).
+> It might take a while before I make a new updated version, so bear with me if I don't respond or make new updates for a few months or so.

 Have a nice time!